 - Wet and Wild Hawaii $62.35

-That’s a saving of 47% Saving over paying full price on the gate.
-The above itinerary would be quite hectic on Activity days but would allow plenty of time for down days on the beach.
-Adding extra days is a fairly modest outlay and would allow you to experience even more while reducing the busyness of the schedule somewhat.
+That’s a saving of 50% Saving over paying full price on the gate.
+The above itinerary would be quite hectic on some Activity days but would allow plenty of time for down days on the beach.
+Adding extra days to the Pass is a fairly modest outlay and would allow you to experience even more while reducing the busyness of the schedule somewhat.
+Remember the more days you pay for the less the cost per day would be.

 A pass can add real structure to your trip planning.
-Instead of simply arriving at the destination with very little plan of what to do having a Go Card and knowing which days you want to do which attractions give you the structure to build the rest of your itinerary around.
-Busy activity day one day, then you know to plan a relaxed beach day the day after!
+Instead of simply arriving at the destination with very little plan of what to see and do. having a Go Pass and knowing which days you want to do which attractions gives you the structure to build the rest of your itinerary around.
+If you have a Busy activity day one day, then you know to plan a relaxed beach day the day after!
 Hitting the Luau, you know not to plan early morning activities.

 You can purchase the passes ahead of time also making it easier to spread the costs.
-We find budgeting on of the passes strongest appeals, along with the substantial savings.
+We find budgeting one of the passes strongest appeals, along with the substantial savings.

 A lot of people don’t always know what is available when they visit a new location or what prices they should be paying.
 They rely on Overpriced hotel or tour operator tours to offer trips and excursions.
 A pass can show what is available and what is important to you.
 Simply reading this article may have alerted you to things you may want to do that you were previously unaware of.